-BCWK Opposes Removal of Mercury Limits at South Houston Wastewater Facility
+BCWK Opposes Removal of Limits on Mercury Discharge

 In a comment letter submitted to the Texas Commission on Environmental Quality, Bayou City Waterkeeper opposes a proposed amendment to the City of South Houston’s wastewater treatment permit.
 If approved, the amendment will remove the facility’s current limits on the disposal of mercury into Berry Bayou, which feeds into Sims Bayou, the Houston Ship Channel, and Galveston Bay.